aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-sql/_index.md

 | 413  | Payload Too Large           | Uploaded file exceeds size limit. |
 | 500  | Internal Server Error       | Unexpected server error. |

 ## How to Use the PostConvertWorkbookToSQL API with SDKs

 ### PostConvertWorkbookToSQL API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/Conversion/PostConvertWorkbookToSQL) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/#/Conversion/PostConvertWorkbookToSQL" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the **cURL** command-line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.